Authenticating or verifying delivered callback (webhook) events.

 You can enable secure callback directly on your project dashboard.
 The secure callbacks feature provides a method for your application to verify a webhook callback request is coming from Vonage and that its payload has not been tampered with during transit.
 When receiving a request, the incoming callback webhook will include a JWT token in the authorization header, which is signed with your signature secret.
 More details here

 Enabling Secure Callbacks using the Vonage Video API Unified Environment

 Enabling HTTPS instead of HTTP

 Customers may choose to receive the events delivered over plain HTTP.
-However, for better security and authenticity, we recommend to use HTTPS where possible.
+However, for better security and authenticity, we recommend using HTTPS where possible.
 However, you can choose to combine HTTP with IP Whitelisting.

 Enabling TLS Mutual Authentication for HTTPS connections

 Note: Once the secured callbacks feature is enabled, TLS Mutual Authentication for HTTPs connection is no longer applicable and should not be used.
 (Please let us know if this is a method that you expect to use together with a signed callback implementation.)